-What happens if your iPhone stops sharing your location with someone?
+What happens if your iPhone stops sharing your location with someone or the person stopped sharing their location with you.
 The person won’t be able to see your phone location.

 iPhone allows you to share your location with anyone within a time frame or indefinitely with Find My and iMessage, but what if it automatically stopped sharing your location with a contact?

 Sharing your location allows your friends and family to see where you are so they can easily find you.
-Sometimes iMessage might say you “stopped sharing location with” a contact when you didn’t.
+Sometimes iMessage/Find My might say you “You have stopped sharing your location” a contact when you didn’t.

-In this guide, you’ll learn how to fix your iPhone, when it stops sharing location with someone.
+In this guide, you’ll learn how to fix your Find My/Message app when it stops sharing your location with someone.
 You’ll also learn the reason the location automatically stopped sharing on iPhone.

-What Does It Mean When iMessage Says “You Stopped Sharing Location With”
+What Does It Mean When It Says “You Stopped Sharing Location With Someone”

-If you have ever shared your location before and received this kind of message, it means that you have set up your location to be shared for a limited time.
+If you have ever shared your location before and you get this kind of message, it means that you have set up your location to be shared for a limited time.

 When you select your location to be shared with a contact, you can choose to share it for an hour, a full day, or indefinitely.